sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-file-management-1/README.md

 ![Deleting a directory](assets/cli-10.png)

 Note that this only works if the directory doesn't have any files in it.
-To delete a folder _and_ its contents, you need to add the `-f` (_force_) flag:
+To delete a folder _and_ its contents, you need to add the `-f`, or _force_ flag:

 ![Deleting a directory](assets/cli-11.png)

 ## Watch Out!

-* Be careful using `/`.
-Any path that starts with `/` is an absolute path.
-So, `mv old new` takes a file called `old` and renames it `new`, but `mv old /new` takes a file called `old`, moves to the root directory, and renames it `new`.
+* Any path that starts with `/` is an absolute path. `mv old new` takes a file called `old` and renames it `new`, but `mv old /new` takes a file called `old`, **moves to the root directory**, and renames it `new`.
-* `rm` is a very dangerous command.
+* `rm` is a dangerous command.
 By default, you will not be prompted to ask if you're sure you want to delete something, which means you can accidentally entire projects and even large parts of your computer by not using it carefully.
-You can use the `-i` flag (_interactive_) to make the CLI prompt you to ask if you're sure you want to delete something.
+Adding the `-i`, or _interactive_, flag to an `rm` command adds a prompt asking if you're sure you want to delete.